oracle-livelabs/developer/mcp-servers-on-oci-container-instances/validation/README.md

 # Validation

-This directory contains local validation gates for the LiveLab repository.
+This directory contains repository validation helpers for the LiveLab Terraform and OCI Resource Manager assets.

-It does not define the runtime implementation language for the solution.
-The deployable lab stack is Terraform HCL and OCI Resource Manager YAML.
-Python is used here only where a small dependency-free checker is useful before live OCI Resource Manager execution is available.

 Current checks: